nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Nano.md

 After shorting the pins, you should see no LEDs lit (the ERROR LED may be very dimly lit).

+See {doc}`../firmware` for more information on erasing and re-programming ChipWhisperer-Nano firmware.

 ---
 ## Schematic